(gen dun in Tibetan: ‘intending to virtue’)

 They gathered, they talked, they dreamed, they meditated, they planned.
 Soon, rough designs began to take shape and, with them, the very beginnings of our community.

-At first, out of necessity, people lived off-site.
+At first, out of necessity, many people lived off-site.
 The 160-acre property was bare and unliveable, exposed to the elements with no water or electricity.
 Students found nearby places to rent, simple homes that offered shelter and rest from their long days of labouring.
 These pioneers of the community travelled in each day to plot, measure and build basic infrastructure.

 The first people to set up home at Chenrezig were Canadian nun Anila Ann McNeil and one keen student, who moved onto the property in late 1974.
 Gradually more and more hardy folk moved onto the land and work began in earnest to build the meditation hall.
 When the lamas returned in May 1975, though the building was primitive, they found four walls and a roof to protect them from the elements during teaching.

-The community soon developed, with people wanting to live, work and practice together.
+The community soon developed, with people wanting to live, work and practise together.
 Simple cabins were built and even some houses.
 Electricity was connected, a new kitchen built and accommodation completed for the resident lama and visiting teachers.
 The primitive meditation hall was finally sealed and lined and became much more comfortable when the weather turned foul.
 This is where the gompa stands today, built around those early structures.

 Lama Yeshe encouraged the growth of a diverse dharma community.
-He saw Chenrezig as a place for Sangha, lay students and families alike; a place for art, music, and much laughter and enjoyment.
+He saw Chenrezig as a place for sangha, lay students and families alike; a place for art, music, and much laughter and enjoyment.
 The natural ebb and flow of life saw couples meet and settle down.
 Babies were born and families grew.
 To cater for the growing population, a kindergarten and then a primary school were established in the building still called the Family Centre.
 Over the years, many children grew and thrived in the unique Chenrezig community, benefiting from early contact with the Dharma and experiencing a freedom unknown to children today.

 Today a small, older group of well-established residents still live at the centre.
 The remaining basic accommodation houses short-term volunteers from home and abroad who take care of our centre and guests and experience our flourishing Tibetan Buddhist community first-hand.
 For a short while, they are a huge part of our community.
 Years later, many say they have never forgotten the experience.

 Our wider community continues to grow.
 The Eudlo hills and beyond are populated with dedicated folk who support the centre, and without this widespread community engagement, it would be hard to keep evolving.
 Our international online community is a relatively recent development, which grows stronger daily.
 The reach of our traditional Tibetan Mahayana Buddhist teachings goes well beyond the gompa now, with our popular live-streamed and archived online teachings accessed by Dharma students far and wide.
 Half of our large social media following live outside Australia.
-What we do is important to them; they, too, feel part of our community, and want to keep in touch with what we do.
+What we do is important to them and they, too, feel part of our community, and want to keep in touch with what we do.

-So, Chenrezig is now a worldwide community, connecting with one another for a common cause: to see compassion, loving kindness and wisdom grow and be the foundation of our society, thanks to the powerful motivation set by Lama Yeshe and Lama Zopa Rinpoche.
+Chenrezig Institute is now a worldwide community, connecting with one another for a common cause: to see compassion, loving kindness and wisdom grow and be the foundation of our society, thanks to the powerful motivation set by Lama Yeshe and Lama Zopa Rinpoche.

 Chenrezig Institute is our community, your community.